What Is Search Intent and Why Does It Matter?

 1. Study the SERPs

 The first and most important way to understand the intent behind a query is to look at the SERPs.
-By analyzing the types of results that rank, you understand what search engines have determined as the search intent.
+By analyzing the types of search engine results that rank, you understand what search engines have determined as the search intent.
 This helps you align your content to the expectations of the searcher and search engines.

 If you Google the keyword “blender,” two types of search results show up.
 The searcher could be looking for a kitchen appliance or open-source 3D computer graphics software.